fruitcake/php-cors/README.md

 ## License

 Released under the MIT License, see [LICENSE](LICENSE).

-The original author of this Library is Alexander <iam.asm89@gmail.com>, while Barry <barryvdh@gmail.com> has been involved since 2015.
-This package is split-off from https://github.com/asm89/stack-cors
+> This package is split-off from https://github.com/asm89/stack-cors and developed as stand-alone library since 2022